Chezvivian/Chezvivian.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a lecturer at [School of International Studies in UIBE](http://sis.uibe.edu.cn/szdwx/xxjs/zyyyxsz/a0565344b91a48ef961297780fe0e181.htm) and previously obtained my PhD degree from Renmin University of China in translation.
-In my latest research, I used methods including eye-tracking, keystroke-logging and subjective retrospection to investigate the impact of multimodal information on translators' cognitive load.
+Hi, I am currently a lecturer in the Department of Translation at the [School of International Studies in UIBE](https://sis.uibe.edu.cn/szdwx/xxjs/fy/2d8876d8a3db4c238fc33ac323f61563.htm) and previously obtained my PhD degree from Renmin University of China in translation.
+In my latest research, I use methods including eye-tracking, keystroke-logging and subjective retrospection to investigate the impact of multimodal information on translators' cognitive load.

 I am a frequent user of R and Python, and am obsessed with creating automated workflows in both life and work.